Inao0/NewToolsInPharo/Chapters/MuTalk/MuTalk.md

 #### General test filters

-Test filters allow you to block certain tests according to certain criteria.
+Test filters allow you to block certain tests for the whole analysis according to certain criteria.
 These blocked tests will then not be executed during mutant evaluation.
 Filters are tagged *Test filters* in MuTalk and are used as follows:
 ```smalltalk
 analysis testFilter: myTestFilter
+```

+* `MTCompositeTestFilter`
+This is the default test filter used by the analysis, used with a red test filter and a time test filter.
+This test filter works as a combination of multiple test filters.
+It has a collection of test filters as an attribute, and the test collection passes through each filter.
+A test is blocked by the composite if any of its filters blocks the test, and it passes through the composite if it passes through all its filters.
+To use it:
+    ```smalltalk
+    myTestFilter := MTCompositeTestFilter for: { testFilter1 . testFilter2 }
     ```

 * `MTFreeTestFilter`
 This filter lets everything through.